mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 --------------------

-For the user-facing API the driver MUST append the literal string :ts:`"$SYSTEM"` to the search paths for the `libmongocrypt_handle`.
+For the user-facing API the driver MUST append the literal string :ts:`"$SYSTEM"` to the search paths for the `libmongocrypt_handle` if `bypassAutoEncryption` is not set to |true|, and MUST NOT append to the search path if it is set to |true| or if the libmongocrypt_ instance is used for explicit encryption only (i.e. on the ClientEncryption class).
 For purposes of testing, a driver may use a different set of search paths.

 .. rubric:: Explaination